nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 ### **Grab Command**
 #### Rationale
-The grab feature allows user to grab any attribute (as defined in [Enchanced Person Object](#) (except `Tag`) of anyone in UNite.
+The grab feature allows user to grab any attribute (as defined in [Enhanced Person Object](#) (except `Tag`) of anyone in UNite.
 The grab result will be displayed in UNite and users can efficiently compile the needed data.

 #### Implementation
 There are two class related to grab features, they are `GrabCommand` and `GrabCommandParser`.
 Note the following relationship: